EXCLUSIVE-Radioactive material stolen in Iraq raises security concerns

 POLLUTION RISK

 The closest area fully controlled by Islamic State is more than 500 km (300 miles) north of Basra in the western province of Anbar.
-Islamic State controls no territory in the predominantly Shi'ite southern provinces but has claimed bomb attacks there, including one that killed 10 people in October in the district where the Weatherford facility is located.
+The Sunni militants control no territory in the predominantly Shi'ite southern provinces but have claimed bomb attacks there, including one that killed 10 people in October in the district where the Weatherford facility is located.

 Besides the risk of a dirty bomb, the radioactive material could cause harm simply by being left exposed in a public place for several days, said David Albright, a physicist and president of the Washington-based Institute for Science and International Security.